haufse/xtremes/docs/source/index.rst

 .. note::

-   This project is under active & heavy development.
+   This project is under active and heavy development.

 .. toctree::
    :maxdepth: 1